-- Medicines used to: - o treat cancer such as cyclophosphamide - prevent or relieve a sudden worsening of shortness of breath and wheezing (Beta2 agonists such as salbutamol, budesonide and salmeterol) - treat bacterial and fungal infections (antibiotics/antifungals such as rifampin, itraconazole, clarithromycin, ketoconazole, troleandomycin, erythromycin and amphotericin B) - prevent the elimination of a neurotransmitter, acetylcholine (such as neostigmine and pyridostigmine) - prevent blood clotting (such as warfarin or heparin) - treat epilepsy (such as phenobarbital, phenytoin or carbamazepine) - treat diabetes (such as insulin, glibenclamide or metformin) - o treat high blood pressure (such as amlodipine or quinapril) - prevent nausea and vomiting associated with cancer chemotherapy treatment (such as aprepitant or fosaprepitant) - treat high cholesterol (such as cholestyramine) - treat tuberculosis (such as isoniazid) - treat HIV infections - treat Cushing's syndrome, breast or ovarian cancer (aromatase inhibitors such as aminoglutethimide) - treat heart problems (such as digoxin, calcium channel blockers) - reduce extra fluid in the body (diuretics such as furosemide) - o help prevent organ rejection such as cyclosporine or tacrolimus - to treat inflammatory diseases (including rheumatoid arthritis) such as azathioprine or methotrexate - o treat anxiety or mental health disorders/mental illnesses (like diazepam or clozapine) - o treat diarrhea not marketed in Canada

-- Vaccines - Neuromuscular Blocking Agents (agents that block signals between nerves and muscles such as pancuronium) - Aspirin and non-steroidal anti-inflammatory medicines (also called NSAIDs) such as ibuprofen - Sympathomimetic Agents (agents that mimic the effects of adrenaline like salbutamol, used to treat asthma) - Hormone replacement therapy or hormonal oral birth control
+Medicines used to:

+- treat cancer such as cyclophosphamide - prevent or relieve a sudden worsening of shortness of breath and wheezing (beta2 agonists) such as salbutamol, budesonide and salmeterol - treat bacterial and fungal infections (antibiotics and antifungals) such as rifampin, itraconazole, clarithromycin, ketoconazole, troleandomycin, erythromycin and amphotericin B - treat myasthenia gravis (a muscle condition) such as neostigmine and pyridostigmine - "thin" the blood or prevent blood clotting (anticoagulants) such as acenocoumarol, warfarin or heparin - treat epilepsy such as phenobarbital, phenytoin or carbamazepine - treat diabetes such as insulin, glibenclamide or metformin - prevent or treat nausea and vomiting associated with cancer chemotherapy treatment such as aprepitant or fosaprepitant

+- treat high cholesterol such as cholestyramine - treat tuberculosis such as isoniazid - treat HIV infections such as indinavir or ritonavir - in surgery to block signals between nerves and muscles (neuromuscular blocking agents) such as pancuronium or vecuronium - treat Cushing's syndrome, breast or ovarian cancer (aromatase inhibitors) such as aminoglutethimide - treat heart problems or high blood pressure such as digoxin, diltiazem, amlodipine or quinapril - reduce extra fluid in the body (diuretics, also know as "water pills") such as furosemide - help prevent organ rejection such as cyclosporine or tacrolimus - to treat inflammatory diseases (including rheumatoid arthritis) such as azathioprine or methotrexate - treat anxiety or mental health disorders/mental illnesses (like diazepam or clozapine) - treat diarrhea - vaccines.
+Tell your healthcare professional if you have recently had, or are about to have any vaccination - treat inflammation such as aspirin and non-steroidal anti-inflammatory medicines (also called NSAIDs) such as ibuprofen - for hormone replacement therapy or hormonal oral contraceptives such as ethinyl estradiol and norethindrone

-Do not drink grapefruit juice while taking SOLU-MEDROL.
+Do not eat grapefruit or drink grapefruit juice while taking SOLU-MEDROL.

-How to take SOLU-MEDROL:
+How SOLU-MEDROL is given: